-19.2 If you prefer, you can send a letter, facsimile or email to us explaining your problem or concern, or come in and see us at our Christchurch office.
+19.2 If you prefer, you can send a letter, facsimile or email to us explaining your problem or concern.

 19.3 If it is more appropriate that your complaint is managed by the lines company rather than by us, we will refer your complaint to them (unless we have agreed otherwise with them) and it will then be the responsibility of the lines company to address and resolve your complaint.
 We will tell you in writing if we do this, and we will give you the name and contact details of the lines company.

-(c) keep you up to date on progress; and
+- (c) keep you up to date on progress;

-(a) 20 business days and we have not notified you in writing that we have a good reason to extend time for resolving the complaint and what that good reason is; or
+- (a) 20 business days and we have not notified you in writing that we have a good reason to extend time for resolving the complaint and what that good reason is;

 19.6 Further information regarding the EGCC Scheme and when you can refer your complaint to the EGCC is available from the EGCC either by phoning them (on 0800 22 33 40), visiting their website (www.egcomplaints.co.nz), or writing to them (at PO Box 5875, Lambton Quay, Wellington 6145).